Intropaste Side Effects

 Check with your doctor or nurse immediately if any of the following side effects occur while taking barium sulfate:

 - nausea or vomiting

-- stomach or lower abdominal pain
+- stomach pain

-- tightness in chest or troubled breathing
+- tightness in the chest

 - Constipation or diarrhea

 For Healthcare Professionals